 ‘Post-doom’ means living, loving, and relating honorably with awareness that…

-Michael Dowd and Connie Barlow are itinerant evolutionary educators and deep sustainability / deep adaptation advocates.
-They have spoken to nearly 3,000 religious and secular groups throughout North America over the past twenty years.
-These include Roman Catholic, Protestant, Unitarian Universalist, Evangelical, New Thought, and Jewish congregations, as well as humanist, skeptic, and freethinker groups.
+Michael Dowd and Connie Barlow are respected elders in the fields of climate action, sustainability, ecology, and deeply adapting to our world as it really is.
+As former itinerant evolutionary educators, they have spoken to nearly 3,000 religious and secular groups throughout North America since 2002.
+These include Unitarian Universalist, Protestant, Roman Catholic, Evangelical, New Thought, and Jewish congregations, as well as humanist, atheist, skeptic, and freethinker groups.
 Educational institutions range from grade school (Connie’s evolutionary curricula for kids) to high school and university classes and colloquia.
 They have also been keynote speakers at summer camps, clergy retreats, and denominational gatherings.
 Their 2020-2021 itinerary can be found here and a full list of their 2002-2019 speaking engagements can be found here.
 Together, they serve on the Board of Advisors of the Religious Naturalist Association and in 2016 were honored as “Religious Humanists of the Year” by the Unitarian Universalist Association.

-Michael Dowd is a bestselling religious naturalist eco-theologian, TEDx speaker, and pro-future advocate whose work has been featured in The New York Times, LA Times, Wall Street Journal, Washington Post, Newsweek, Discover, and on television throughout the U.S. and Canada.
+Michael Dowd is a bestselling religious naturalist “geologian” and TEDx speaker whose work has been featured in The New York Times, LA Times, Wall Street Journal, Washington Post, Newsweek, Discover, and on television throughout the U.S. and Canada.
 His book, Thank God for Evolution, was endorsed by six Nobel Laureates and other science luminaries, including noted skeptics, and by religious leaders across the spectrum.
 In 2009, Michael delivered “Evolution and the Global Integrity Crisis” at both Caltech and the United Nations.
 He has also delivered two TEDx talks (2012 and 2014), and conducted two previous online conversation series: “The Advent of Evolutionary Christianity” and “The Future Is Calling Us to Greatness”.
 His message — now mostly delivered via Zoom — centers on accountability to the future and how to stay sane, sober, and inspired to engage in local “Love-in-Action” in the midst of these increasingly challenging and chaotic times of biospheric and civilizational collapse.